Types of Life Insurance Policies. How to Choose Wisely.

 This blog post helps you make sense of the different life insurance types and to help you choose which is best for you and how to best protect your loved ones.

-The two different types of life insurance
+The two types of life insurance

 Life insurance can be broken down into two different types of policies.

-- Temporary life insurance (Term Life)
+- Temporary life insurance (Term Insurance)

-- Permanent life insurance (Whole or Universal Life)
+- Permanent life insurance (Whole or Universal)